yassineelkhadiri/Devops-project/README.md

 ![](assets/Screenshots/sonarqube.png)

-## and we can view the published jar in Nexus:
+## And we can view the published jar in Nexus:

 ![](assets/Screenshots/nexus.png)